 Don’t judge this wine by its bottle.
 This is the type of packaging I’d expect for a White Zinfandel geared towards functional alcoholics that sell bedazzled dog leashes on Esty.
 This is not such a wine: it’s a project by winemaker Gilles Nicaul of Long Shadows winery in Washington State’s Columbia Valley.

-This is a seriously good rosé, a skin-fermented pinot grigio from a single vineyard in Horse Heaven Hills.
+This is an excellent rosé, a skin-fermented pinot grigio from a single vineyard in Horse Heaven Hills.
 This is a beautiful wine that is this closer to an orange wine in technique than the fermented sadness that is white zinfandel.

-Every spring and summer I pack my fridge with delicious rosés.
+Every spring and summer, I pack my fridge with delicious rosés.
 I expect bottles of this wine will be gracing my top shelf from now to August.
-Sage and apple-skin aromas are followed by rich textures and freshness.
+Rich textures and freshness follow Sage and apple-skin aromas.
 Flavors of wild strawberry and tangerine are complicated with a hint of herbs and spiced coconut.